Read: Psalm 32:1-7; Luke 18:9-14

 while you may be found;

 surely the rising of the mighty waters

 you will protect me from trouble

 Study: Asking God or others for forgiveness, and accepting it, starts with being honest.
 Often our first challenge is to be honest with ourselves.
 Most of us are expert at rationalizing even our biggest failings.
 But we repeatedly see in the lives of public figures that even if we know we’ve missed the mark, we think we can hide that from others, even from God.
 The psalmist wrote that keeping silent, trying to hide the truth, drained him of energy and life.
-How do you see yourself at your deepest level in relation to most others—as “less than” or “more than”?
-How can Jesus’ image of God’s forgiveness and love for the outcast tax collector help you see more clearly how God values you?
-How can God’s love and grace help you maintain a healthy sense of spiritual need without sinking into a sense of contempt, either for others or for yourself?
+Do you find it hard to acknowledge to yourself, others or God that certain things you did were wrong?
+How can you open your heart to allow God to give you the courage to be honest?

 Pray: Lord Jesus, show mercy to me, a sinner.
 Forgive me and grow me beyond both the sin of contempt for others and the sin of self-contempt.
-Let me live in the atmosphere of your forgiving grace.
+Let me live in your forgiving grace.
 Amen.